The 2022 Davis Food Co-op Election

 Annual Meeting and start of voting

 Board votes to accept the election results at final 2021-22 Board meeting

 New Directors seated at first 2021-22 Board meeting

 ABOUT THE BOARD OF DIRECTORS

-Director candidates must be committed to the mission of the Davis Food Co-op.
+Director candidates must be committed to the Ends Statement of the Davis Food Co-op.
 Board Directors are volunteers for a term of three years and commit to working about 15 hours a month.
-In exchange, Directors receive 16.5% off all their purchases at the co-op and have dinner during their monthly Board meetings.
-Directors also gain skills through training and experience that support their professional and personal development.

 - Be a DFC shareholder in good standing.

 - Prepare for, attend, and participate in monthly Board meetings and the Annual Ownership Meeting in May.

 - Serve on one or two committees or task forces.

 - Attend and participate in a day-long annual retreat in the Fall and/or Spring.